GoldSim/gspy/CONTRIBUTING.md

 # Contributing to GSPy

+## What GSPy Is (and Is Not)

+**What GSPy Is**: A lightweight, open-source C++ bridge that connects GoldSim to a user's own standard Python environment.
+It is provided as a utility for advanced users.

+**What GSPy Is Not**: GSPy is **not** a formal GoldSim product, a Python distribution, or a formally supported tool.
+GoldSim support cannot provide assistance for custom Python code, library usage, or environment configuration issues.

 Thank you for your interest in contributing to GSPy!
 This document provides guidelines for contributing to the project.

 ## Code of Conduct